Home » Florida » Unlock Fort Clinch Amelia Island: Florida’s Hidden Historical Treasure

 We were fortunate, getting a glimpse into early colonial life.
 Reenactors dressed in Civil War era uniforms give a living history of daily life at the fort.
 A unique learning experience, the Re-enactors answered our questions while never breaking out of character.
 The authentic 1st New York Volunteer Engineers circa 1864 at Fort Clinch is a real treat.

-Note: Visitors are treated to demonstrations of firepower, marching drills, and other daily life activities during the first weekend of every month.
+PRO Tip: Visitors are treated to demonstrations of firepower, marching drills, and other daily life activities during the first weekend of every month.

-Barracks and Storerooms
+Inside the Barracks and Storerooms of Fort Clinch

 Next up was the two story restored quartermaster building.
 Upon entering the Sutler’s store, we saw rows of government -issued uniforms and ammunition boxes were neatly stacked along with everyday items soldiers would need.
 It amazed me at how meticulously organized the room was.
 Many of the items would have given the soldiers and families the creature comforts that made a living during these times so much better.

-On my first visit to the fort with the Teacher Forestry tour group, I could see inside many of the buildings that are usually closed to public.
+On my first visit to the fort with the Teacher Forestry tour group, I could see inside many of the buildings that are usually closed to the public.
 A small wooden one story building housed the bakery and blacksmith.
 They filled it with period-correct items that made it seem like you were in the 1860s.

 My favorite room was the dentist’s office.
 Here I sat in the chair while a colleague pretended to be the dentist.
 It made me feel somewhat weary to have to pedal the wheels to make the tooth drill operate.
 Not to mention how painful it must have been.